What really happens when you file a missing person report?

 Now think about this

-If Steward-Hill and her daughter had been living in Washington.
-It may have been a completely different situation.
+If Steward-Hill and her daughter had not been living in Virginia, it may have been a completely different situation.
 Looking at the case of missing Jacob Hilkin, not only has the Snohomish Sheriffs Department immediately taken his missing report, they began investigating his disappearance immediately.
 The media stepped in and interviewed Jacob’s mom, and with the police and the media taking Jacob’s disappearance seriously, it is overlapping to the community that is coming out in droves to help search for him.

 That right there is a perfect example of why it is so important that the police take a missing person seriously.
 It sends a message to everyone that everyone matters, everyone is important and if one of ours goes missing, we are going to be out there trying our best to bring them home.
 No one, no mother or father, sister or brother, not one family or friend of the missing should ever be left alone waiting or wondering how to get help finding their beloved family member.
 The family of the missing need the police to stand alongside them.
 And that cannot happen until every government agency at each state level gives the police the support, permission and expectation to do it.